Stop the Sexualization of Children Act: Support and opposition

 Johnson's bill has been supported by 32 other GOP members of the House of Representatives, including Lauren Boebert.
 Johnson states that this legislation is necessary to prevent the opposing Democratic Party from continuing on what he describes as a "misguided crusade" to promote gender identity and LGBT+ ideas to the youth.

 The bill has been criticized by the Human Rights Campaign, which director David Stacy describes as extremist Republicans' "latest cruel attempt to stigmatize and marginalize the community, not in an attempt to solve actual problems but only to rile up their extremist base".
 LGBT+ activist Alejandra Caraballo has additionally slammed Section 2 of the bill, a section which she specifically calls the legislation's definition of "sexually explicit" to include LGBTQ people as "dehumanizing".

-Bay Windows publisher Sue O'Connell suggested addressing sexualization in child beauty pageants rather than banning drag shows which do not sexualize children.
+Bay Windows publisher Sue O'Connell suggested addressing sexualization in child beauty pageants rather than banning drag shows, which she does not believe sexualize children.